 9. Don’t lie at any point or fake for anything.

-10. At the end of the Interview, conclude with another Handshake and thanks the Interviewers for the meeting.
+10. At the end of the interview, conclude with another handshake and thank interviewers for the meeting.

 After getting the basic details and tips on how to prepare for UGC NET interview for lectureship & JRF profile, you may have some further relevant questions which we have covered below.

 Here are some frequently asked questions by students regarding UGC NET lectureship & JRF interviews:

 Q1.
 Is there any interview in UGC NET?

 Ans.
 No, there is no interview round for qualifying for the UGC NET exam.
 However, you may have to appear for interviews when you apply for jobs in the universities/colleges as per their norms.

 Q2.
 What are the questions asked in an interview for a lecturer or JRF?

 Ans.
 Questions related to your research, subject, future career, and roles and responsibilities are generally asked in the UGC NET JRF & lectureship interviews.